 August 31, 2005, are assumed to retire with an unreduced benefit payable as a 50% Joint and Survivor annuity.
-All other members are assumed to retire with a life-only process and are missing a date of birth, we assume they are 50 years old as of the valuation date.
+All other members are assumed to retire with a life-only process and are missing data, we assume they are 50 years old as of the valuation date with half a year of service.